 Space-borne monitoring of aquatic ecosystems is more challenging for optically complex Case 2 waters (Morel1977) often found in coastal areas.
-In contrast to Case 1 waters, the optical properties of Case 2 waters are determined by several types of constituents occurring in highly variable concentrations.
-Inland rivers typically drain large catchment areas that deliver important quantities of optically significant substances such as chromophoric dissolved organic matter (CDOM) and suspended particulate matter (SPM) to the coastal waters (Hedges1997, Cole2007, Massicotte2017).
-In these areas, bottom reflectance and resuspension of sediments can also alter the signal of water-leaving reflectance (Lee1998).
-Because CDOM and SPM do not necessarily covary with chlorophyll a and can mask the signal from phytoplankton (Sathyendranath2000), bio-optical algorithms developed for Case 1 waters are generally not appropriate for optically-complex Case 2 waters (Gordon1983).
-Hence, in situ measurements of optically active components (CDOM, SPM, chlorophyll a), related radiometric quantities, AOPs and IOPs are, even to this day, critically needed to develop and improve bio-optical algorithms for coastal areas.
+In contrast to Case 1 waters, the optical properties of Case 2 waters are determined by several types of constituents occurring in individually highly variable concentrations.
+Rivers draining large catchment areas deliver important quantities of optically significant substances such as chromophoric dissolved organic matter (CDOM) and suspended particulate matter (SPM) to the coastal waters (Hedges1997, Cole2007, Massicotte2017).
+In shallow areas, bottom reflectance and resuspension of sediments can also alter the signal of water-leaving reflectance (Lee1998).
+Because CDOM and SPM do not necessarily covary with chlorophyll a and can mask the presence of phytoplankton (Sathyendranath2000), bio-optical algorithms developed for Case 1 waters are generally not appropriate for optically-complex Case 2 waters (Gordon1983).
+Hence, concomitant in situ measurements of optically active components (CDOM, SPM, chlorophyll a) and related radiometric quantities (AOPs and IOPs) are, to this day, critically needed to develop and improve bio-optical algorithms for coastal areas.

-The objective of the Coastal Surveillance Through Observation of Ocean Color (COASTlOOC) oceanographic expeditions was to acquire a comprehensive set of AOPs and IOPs along the European coasts.
-Concentrations of the optically significant components were also collected to help the development of new remote sensing algorithms in optically complex waters.
-Back in 1997 and 1998, the COASTlOOC campaigns were among the very first concerted efforts to fill the knowledge gaps in coastal marine optics by establishing a large, homogenous, and complete optical dataset for coastal waters.
+The objective of the Coastal Surveillance Through Observation of Ocean Color (COASTlOOC) oceanographic expeditions was to acquire a comprehensive set of AOPs, IOPs, and concentrations of the optically significant components along the European coasts to help the development of new remote sensing algorithms in optically complex waters.
+Back in 1997 and 1998, the COASTlOOC campaigns were among the very first concerted efforts to fill the knowledge gaps in coastal marine optics by establishing a large, consistent, and comprehensive optical dataset for coastal waters.
 A total of 379 stations were visited along the coasts of the Mediterranean, Adriatic, Baltic and North Sea, in the English Channel, and in the Atlantic Ocean, mostly in coastal, but also in open oceanic waters.
 While this unique set of data has been used or referenced over the years in numerous peer-reviewed publications (see list in Appendix A), a reference final dataset, with well-documented quality controls, has never been published.
 Even though the COASTlOOC campaigns were carried out more than 20 years ago, the rich and historical dataset that has been collected still has great potential to contribute to the development and evaluation of new bio-optical models adapted for optically-complex waters.
 The goal of this paper is to formally present a quality-controlled and final reference version of the COASTlOOC dataset, archived in a public repository where users can download it readily.

 2. Study area and sampling overview